-In many cases, doctors and nurses can prevent oxygen deprivation through a combination of alertness and correctly-applied procedures.
-However, when hospitals fail to remain vigilant, babies pay the price with their very first minutes—affecting their quality of life permanently.
-If your child suffered from oxygen deprivation at birth, it’s time to hold someone accountable.
+In many cases, doctors and nurses can prevent oxygen deprivation through a combination of alertness and correctly applied procedures.
+However, when hospitals fail to remain vigilant, babies pay the price in their very first minutes—affecting their quality of life permanently.
+If your child suffered from preventable oxygen deprivation at birth, it’s time to hold someone accountable.

 It’s time to call Fieger Law.